 In certain situations, parents may choose to remain in their marital home together, even after their divorce.
 People may choose to do this for a variety of reasons.
 If they do not share children, they might do this to save up money before selling, or to gain their bearings before making another big move.
 However, most ex-spouses who choose to live together do so for the sake of their children.
 This is not a typical choice for most divorcing couples, but for a few, it works.

 Another option is to retain the marital home as co-owners and rent it out as an additional source of income.
 Owning a rental property together can be tricky, especially if you and your spouse are prone to disagree, but it is possible if you are willing to work together on occasion.
 You will need to agree to rental terms, tenants, and you should also plan for how repairs and maintenance will be handled and paid for.

 Everyone is different, and each couple going through a divorce may choose to handle their property in the way that best suits their lifestyle.
 If you are unsure about what to do with your marital home in a divorce, consider discussing your options with our experienced divorce attorney.

-Contact Family First Legal Group to discuss your case with our Yonkers divorce lawyer.
+Contact Empire Law to discuss your case with our Yonkers divorce lawyer.